 If you’re going to spend time reading one thing today, read this.
 It might just change your life…

 You are the average student.
-Your alarm goes off in the morning, a little earlier than you would like, and you drag yourself out of bed and downstairs for breakfast (if you have time).
-You get into the car/bus/taxi/bike for the journey to school/college/university.
+Your alarm goes off in the morning, a little earlier than you would like, and you drag yourself out of bed and downstairs for breakfast (if you have time) ans start your journey to school/college/university.
 You manage to push on through the day, just about manage not to sleep in that boring lecturer’s session this time.
 You sit through your next seminar, wondering whether or not the teacher is speaking English.
-The bell rings.. it’s time to go home!
+The bell rings… it’s time to go home!

 Your mind fills with all the things you’d love to do – hang out at your friend’s house, go to the cinema, play basketball at the local park, practice a musical instrument… but then reality hits you.
 You’ve got exams in a couple of weeks and you really should revise.
 These ones are important after all.
 Back to your room you go…